mooncityorg/Alpha-raffle-auction-main/backend/raffle/README.md

 # Raffle-program
 This is the raffle project that winners can receive the raffle NFT by buying tickets.
 You can buy tickets by $Sol and $NKL token.

+When users want to see the winners, call `revealWinner` function.

+`revealWinner(
+    userAddress: PublicKey,
+    nft_mint: PublicKey
+)`

 ## Install Dependencies
 - Install `node` and `yarn`
 - Install `ts-node` as global command